-The NETL Advanced Turbines Program manages a research, development, and demonstration (RD&D) portfolio designed to remove environmental concerns over the future use of fossil fuels by developing revolutionary, near-zero-emission advanced turbines technologies.
-In response to the Nation’s increasing power supply challenges, NETL is researching next-generation turbine technology with the goal of producing reliable, affordable, diverse, and environmentally friendly energy supplies.
+The NETL Advanced Turbines Program manages a research, development, and demonstration (RD&D) portfolio designed to enable a carbon-free electricity sector and promote environmental justice by developing revolutionary, near-zero-emission advanced turbines technologies.
+In response to the nation’s increasing power supply challenges, NETL is researching next-generation turbine technology with the goal of producing reliable, affordable, diverse and environmentally friendly energy supplies.
+NETL is also committed to enabling the use of hydrogen in gas turbines to facilitate a future carbon-free electric power industry.
 Program and project emphasis is on understanding the underlying factors affecting combustion, aerodynamics/heat transfer, and materials for advanced turbines and turbine-based power cycles.

-Research efforts focus on assessing the potential benefit of PGC system technology for combined cycle gas turbines.
-Researchers are focused on combustion control strategies and fundamental understanding of pressure wave-flame interaction that will lead to lab-scale testing and component prototyping for turbine integration with PGC.
+Current research assesses the potential benefit of pressure gain combustion systems when used with gas turbines in both simple and combined cycles.
+Researchers are focused on combustion control strategies and fundamental understanding of pressure wave-flame interaction and lab-scale testing/component prototyping for integration with gas turbine engines.

 Research and development focus on improving plant performance and adding load-following capabilities by improving turbines in steam-based power cycles.
 Topic areas include advanced manufacturing techniques that reduce cost, advanced maintenance techniques and overall efficiency improvements.